CodeWithJV/holochain-challenge-1/README.md

 #[hdk_extern]
 pub fn update_joke(input: UpdateJokeInput) -> ExternResult<Record> {
     let updated_joke_hash = update_entry(input.previous_joke_hash.clone(), &input.updated_joke)?;
-    let record = get(updated_joke_hash.clone(), GetOptions::default())?.ok_or(
+    let record = get(updated_joke_hash.clone(), GetOptions::default())?.ok_or(wasm_error!(
-        wasm_error!(WasmErrorInner::Guest(String::from("Could not find the newly updated Joke"))) )?;
+        WasmErrorInner::Guest("Could not find the newly updated Joke".to_string()) ))?;
     Ok(record)
 }
 ```

 Notice how this block of code contains a struct as well as the Zome function.
-For this update function, we want to send multiple bits of data from the client, but Zome functions can only a take a single parameter.
+For this update function, we want to send multiple pieces of data from the client, but Zome functions can only a take a single parameter.
 Using a struct type allows us to circumvent this.

+TODO: reword

 [hdk::entry_update_entry](https://docs.rs/hdk/latest/hdk/entry/fn.update_entry.html)